-The Barton Juvenile Defender Clinic is open to third-year law students who are eligible to practice under Georgia’s third-year practice rules.
+The Barton Juvenile Defender Clinic is open to second- and third-year law students who are eligible to practice under Georgia’s Student Practice Act.

 Students working in the JDC will represent clients in juvenile delinquency proceedings and related matters.
 They may also work on current legal and policy issues affecting juveniles in the justice system.
 Students will prepare cases and conduct investigations.
 For three hours of graded credit, students work a minimum of 150 hours in the clinic.